 Deadline for completing the verification process:

-If selected, the deadline for an otherwise eligible student to submit verification documents is the last day of summer B classes or 120 days after the last day of the student's enrollment, whichever is earlier.
+If selected, the deadline for an otherwise eligible student to submit verification documents is the week before the last day of summer B classes or 120 days after the last day of the student's enrollment, whichever is earlier.

 In the event